pallet-attic/pallet-examples/blank-project/README.md

     Created new project in: blank-project
     bash$ cd blank-project

-Leiningen creates a `project.clj` file, and we need to add `pallet` and `jclouds` to the :dependencies, so it looks like:
+Leiningen creates a `project.clj` file, and we need to add pallet and jclouds to the :dependencies, and pallet-lein to the :dev-dependencies, so it looks like:

     (defproject blank-project "0.2.0-SNAPSHOT"
       :description "blank-project for pallet"